SamridhiParajuli/HTML/README.md

 DEVTOOLS, css box model- as example of join button using height and weight is not a good method so we use padding box model : how much space does the element take and how much far is it from the otheer elements

+Three HTML ELEMENTS

+BLOCK ELEMENT -TAKES THE ENTIRE LINE EX: PARAGRAH IN-LINE BLOCK ELEMENT - ONLY TAKES AS MUCH SPACE AS NEEDED EX IMAGE INLINE - TAKES A PART OF THE TEXT EXAMPLE <STRONG>

+<DIV> - contain any other element inside, Div is just a box container